 I take the point made by the Minister of State about the language used in amendments Nos.
 3 to 5, inclusive.
-Like Senator Norris, I agree to withdraw the amendments and I welcome the opportunity to meet the Minister of State and his officials to discuss the issues in them.
+Like Senator Norris, I agree to withdraw the amendments and welcome the opportunity to meet the Minister of State and his officials to discuss the issues in them.

 On amendment No. 1 specifically, I thank the Minister of State for his clarification.
-He made the point that the issue is already addressed in amendment No. 14, which amends section 57 of the principal Act and refers to the education, teaching and scientific research.
+He has made the point that the issue is already addressed in amendment No. 14 which amends section 57 of the principal Act and refers to the education, teaching and scientific research.
 I am puzzled, from a drafting point of view, as to why section 18 is, therefore, necessary at all or why section 14 did not simply include, within the amendment to section 57, the fair dealing by librarians and archivists.
 It seems to be somewhat-----

-I will let Senator Warfield to comment before the Minister of State.
+I will let Senator Warfield comment before the Minister of State.
 Perhaps the Senator wishes to raise similar issues.

 Yes.
 Senator Bacik mentioned my small contribution.
-Like I said in my opening remarks, I believe these amendments are somewhat unnecessary if the Government is willing to accept amendments Nos.
+Like I said in my opening remarks, I believe the amendments are somewhat unnecessary if the Government is willing to accept amendments Nos.
 7 and 8.
 Will the Minister of State let us know what he is thinking in terms of amendments Nos.
 7 and 8?